yifeiw99/CACTUS_fall2021/syllabus.md

 c.
 If one already exists, use it but build on it.

-**4. Start brainstorming on ideas for the research problem and the data source which you want to explore in your final project**
+**5. Start brainstorming on ideas for the research problem and the data source which you want to explore in your final project**

+### Week 2 - APIs continued

+**1. Corpus compilation**
+    * Extracting text from structured data
+	  * Using APIs to compile a corpus (e.g. Twitter)
+	  * Web scraping and crawling
+    * **Readings**: _Baker Chs.
+3&4_; _NLTK Book Ch.
+3_ http://www.nltk.org/book/ch03.html

+**2. Write code to read json files and write CSV files (DUE WEEK 4)**

+a.
+Use the "Common How Tos" at https://thepythonguru.com/

+**3. First-time Python user?
+Start here**

+a.
+Watch the video (30 minutes): https://www.youtube.com/watch?v=Z1Yd7upQsXY&ab_channel=CSDojo

+b.
+Bookmark this, do one chapter a week: https://python.swaroopch.com/